What Hashtagged In 2016? Women's Rights, Pollution And Pokemon Go

 As part of a government campaign aimed at cutting down black market dealings and smoking out those who hoard cash and don't pay taxes, India voided all existing 500- and 1,000-rupee notes.
 So Indians turned to Twitter to air their grievances against the scheme, which is viewed as a ploy to "demonetize" the cash-based Indian economy and encourage people to use cards instead.

-The new policy, which has disproportionately affected poor people without checking accounts or credit cards, has led to long lines outside ATM machines.
+The new policy, which has disproportionately affected poor people without checking accounts or credit cards, has led to long lines outside ATMs.

 When U suddenly remember Ur Friend is a Bank Employee😂 #DeMonetisation pic.twitter.com/AsW8p3O7jq— पीजे (@Humor_DNA) November 17, 2016